Philip Kitcher: Life and career

-He has trained a number of prominent philosophers of science, including Peter Godfrey-Smith (University of Sydney), Kyle Stanford (University of California, Irvine), and Michael R. Dietrich (University of Pittsburgh).
+He has trained a number of philosophers of science, including Peter Godfrey-Smith (University of Sydney), Kyle Stanford (University of California, Irvine), and Michael R. Dietrich (University of Pittsburgh).
 He also taught C. Kenneth Waters (University of Calgary) and Michael Weisberg (University of Pennsylvania) as undergraduates.

 He is married to Patricia Kitcher.
-She is a well known Kant scholar and philosopher of mind who has been the Mark Van Doren Professor of Humanities at Columbia.
-Their son, Charles Kitcher, is the Associate General Counsel for the Federal Election Commission.
+She is a Kant scholar and philosopher of mind who has been the Mark Van Doren Professor of Humanities at Columbia.
+Their son, Charles Kitcher, is the associate general counsel for the Federal Election Commission.

 Philosophical work

 Within philosophy, Kitcher is best known for his work in philosophy of biology, science, and mathematics, and outside academia for his work examining creationism and sociobiology.
 His works attempt to connect the questions raised in philosophy of biology and philosophy of mathematics with the central philosophical issues of epistemology, metaphysics, and ethics.
 He has also published papers on John Stuart Mill, Kant and other figures in the history of philosophy.
 His 2012 book documented his developing interest in John Dewey and a pragmatic approach to philosophical issues.
 He sees pragmatism as providing a unifying and reconstructive approach to traditional philosophy issues.
 He had, a year earlier, published a book outlining a naturalistic approach to ethics, The Ethical Project (Harvard University Press, 2011).
 He has also done work on the philosophy of climate change.